 These initial forecasts are then subject to two adjustments.
 The first is for wage differentials (from ONS's Annual Survey of Hours and Earnings), which has the effect of increasing GVA disproportionately in areas where wages are higher.
-The second scales local sector GVA to the most recent published NUTS 3 level GVA estimates for the relevant base year (2013).
+The second scales local sector GVA to the most recent published ONS GVA (balanced) estimates by local authority for the relevant base year (2016).